 Note: Mathematical formulas will be used, and calculations will be made in this class.
 You are expected to have at least a basic understanding of mathematics through algebra and basic trigonometry (the trigonometry is just for one lab).

 CUNY REQUIREMENT DESIGNATION

 This course will fulfill the Common Core Requirement for categories C & D, Life and Physical Sciences and Scientific World.
-For those under the GER system, this satisfies the 2/E requirement.

 LEARNING OBJECTIVES AND OUTCOMES

 A student who successfully completes this course can: